danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 - Can you give an everyday example, with details of (computational) logic, about an algorithm that you have used or experienced?

-- Can you sketch an algorithic procedure such as how your social media feeds are being organized?
+- Can you sketch an algorithmic procedure such as how your social media feeds are being organized?

 - Based on the assigned reading from Taina Bucher, can you list some of the properties of algorithms?
 How is it both technical and social?

 - We discussed rule-based systems in Chapter 6 (Auto Generator), how is that different from the way we are discussing procedure in this chapter?

+## Exercise in class

+Sorting is a commonly seen and experienced algorithms in digital culture, such as predictive tastes and recommendation lists on Spotify, Amazon and Netflix, as well as search engine results as we have mentioned in the previous chapter.
+Without the need to program it technically,[^program] think about the **algorithmic procedures** on below brief:

+> Generate a list of 1000 unique and random integer between two number ranges.
+Then implement a sorting algorithm and display them in a chronological order (You can't use the existing sort function in p5.js or JavaScript).
+How you would approach this problem?
+(Perhaps draw it out as a flowchart - the focus is on procedures/steps but not the actual syntax)

 ## Flow Charts